SovereignCloudStack/gx-credential-generator/README.md

 #### 3. Run gx-credential-generator

-The command to run gx-credential-generator for OpenStack cloud is similar to the one to run gx-credential-generator for CSP.
-Also arguments `--config`, `--out-dir` and `--auto-sign` are available and act like for CSP.
+The command to run gx-credential-generator for OpenStack clouds is similar to the one to run gx-credential-generator for a CSP.
+The arguments `--config`, `--out-dir` and `--auto-sign` are also available and act like for the CSP command.

 Create Gaia-X Credential for an OpenStack cloud